perriera/for_interfaces/ssh/REMOTE_SSH.md

  1. [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
  2. [How To Configure SSH Key-Based Authentication on a Linux Server](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)

-### Wish Case
+### Note
 Before you begin you need to ensure that you do not already have an SSH connection from your local computer to the remote Ubuntu instance already established.
 In such a case you have already accomplished the goal of this wish case.

+### Wish Case
-Otherwise, assuming you have a public SSH key on the client computer:
+Assuming you have a public SSH key on the client computer:

   - ON YOUR LOCAL COMPUTER (**not the remote Linx box**) display it's SSH public key: